 The Metering Owner shall use reasonable endeavours to maintain the availability of Data, including while the Metering is undergoing repair, re-calibration, testing, servicing or replacement.
 The Interconnected Party shall not be relieved of any of its obligations under this Agreement due to the unavailability of any Data, for any reason.

-Subject to section 4.13, if the Metering Owner upgrades or replacing the Metering at a Receipt Point and is no longer be able to provide any of the Data previously received by the other Party, it shall not be obliged to reimburse any costs incurred by that Party in order to receive that Data.
+If the Metering Owner upgrades or replaces the Metering at a Receipt Point and is no longer able to provide any Data previously received by the other Party, it shall not be obliged to reimburse any costs incurred by the other Party in order to receive that Data.

 Energy Quantity Reports

-For each Receipt Point, First Gas shall, in accordance with the Code produce daily delivery reports (DDRs) and hourly delivery reports (HDRs) for each meter at that Receipt Point and for the Receipt Point in aggregate, and the Metering Owner shall make available to First Gas (in accordance with section 4.9 or otherwise) such of the Data as First Gas shall notify it that it requires for that purpose.
+For each Receipt Point, First Gas shall, in accordance with the Code, produce daily delivery reports (DDRs) and hourly delivery reports (HDRs) for each meter at that Receipt Point and for the Receipt Point in aggregate.
+The Metering Owner shall make available to First Gas (in accordance with section 4.9 or otherwise) such of the Data as First Gas shall notify it that it requires for that purpose.

 OATIS Access